nmstreethran/ml-elec-model/README.md

 ## Data

 Datasets used and their descriptions are available at <https://gitlab.com/nithiya/ml-elec-model-data>.
-To clone the repository with the data included, add `--recurse-submodules` after `git clone`.

 Raw data can be accessed using the [GitLab API](https://docs.gitlab.com/ee/api/repository_files.html#get-raw-file-from-repository):